Ward (electoral subdivision): Ireland

+Following the vote for the Dublin City (UK Parliament constituency) candidate in the 1865 United Kingdom general election, the results were published in a book broken down by ward and district in the city.

 Similar concepts in other languages

 In Japan, a ku (or 区 in Japanese writing) is an administrative unit of one of the larger cities, closely equivalent to the divisions or wards of a London Borough or a New York Borough.